 Objectives and PICO(S) review question

 The purpose of this project is to describe changes in Salmonella prevalence or quantity (most probably number of colony forming units) in pork carcasses after receiving pathogen reduction treatments during processing.
-The question is a PICO question: What is the change in Salmonella prevalence or quantity (O-Outcome) associated with the use of pathogen reduction treatments applied as washes, rinses or sprays (I - interventions) to pork carcasses (P- population)?
+The question is a PICO question: What is the change in Salmonella prevalence or quantity (O=Outcome) associated with the use of pathogen reduction treatments applied as washes, rinses or sprays (I=interventions) to pork carcasses (P=population)?

 Protocol registration